rdilweb/privacy/index.md

 ## AI

-AI is a newly-emerging technology that has a lot of potential for good, and for bad.
+Artificial Inteligence is a newly-emerging technology that has a lot of potential for good, and for bad.

 ### For Good

 Good uses of AI include using it to discover new things, from [beers](https://youtube.com/watch?v=v9rT5O4U89Q) to new elements.
-This is a fine and responsible use of AI
+This is a fine and responsible use of AI.

 ### For Bad